dfrappart/dfrappart.github.io/_posts/2024-11-20-A_look_at_Hashicorp_Vault.markdown

 A more exhaustive list can be found on the [documentation](https://developer.hashicorp.com/vault/docs/configuration/storage).

-All of thos options are well proven in traditional and cloud native architecture and it can makes sense to choose from one of those.
+All of those options are well proven in traditional and cloud native architecture and it can makes sense to choose from one of those.
 However, the Integrated storage option is nowadays the recommended solution from Hashicorp.
-Taking into considerations the following tableextracted again fro mthe documentation it does make sense:
+Taking into considerations the following table, extracted again from the documentation, it does make sense:

 |  | Integrated Storage	| External Storage |
 |-|-|-|